Why Choose Nursing at Saint Clare’s?

 Nurse Residency Program

-Saint Clare’s Health offers a Nurse Residency Program for new Registered Nurses who have a Bachelor of Science degree in Nursing (BSN) – a sixteen-week unpaid learning experience developed to successfully transition new graduate nurses into the workforce.
+Saint Clare’s Health offers a Nurse Residency Program for new Registered Nurses who have a Bachelor of Science degree in Nursing (BSN) – a sixteen-week learning experience developed to successfully transition new graduate nurses into the workforce.
 The purpose of the residency is to support the development of competent professionals who will provide patient care leadership at the bedside.
 Through the Nurse Residency program, participants:

 - Develop effective decision-making and clinical leadership skills.